William Pleydell-Bouverie, 5th Earl of Radnor: Family

 Lord Radnor died in June 1900, aged 58, and was succeeded in the earldom by his eldest son, Jacob.

+Helen, Lady Radnor

 The Countess of Radnor was born in March 1846 and died in September 1929.
-She was a musician, and Sir Hubert Parry wrote his famous Lady Radnor's Suite for her in 1894.
+She was a musician who in 1881 founded her own string orchestra for women players, initially Lady Folkestone's Band, then Lady Radnor's Band.
+Sir Hubert Parry wrote his famous Lady Radnor's Suite for her in 1894.
 She conducted its first performance that year.